 “But Mr. Embassy, give me a brief summary of the whole thing, I don’t want to click the link and leave this page.”

 Ok, ok.
 Here’s a short version.
 A preliminary pre-print publication, that was not peer-reviewed (that is, not reviewed by other researchers before being published) recently suggested that the immune cells in your body can potentially recognize the CRISPR protein Cas9 as an invader.
 Why?
-Because the CRISPR system that we use to cut DNA is after all derived from common bacteria.
+Because the CRISPR system that we use to cut DNA, after all, is derived from common bacteria.
 A natural pathogen to us.
 That means that your immune cells could potentially neutralize the DNA-cutting protein Cas9, making it useless.
 In a worst-case scenario, it could even cause systemic inflammation in your body.

 Obviously, this would also be the case for CRISPR introduced blood cells.
 However, since the genes, in this case, can be modified outside of your body, it’s easier to control the presence of Cas9 in them before reintroducing them to the body.

-Reason #4: CRISPR may cut off target
+Reason #4: CRISPR may cut off-target

 Reason #5: We don’t always know what to fix

 Now let’s say that we can target CRISPR anywhere in the body and that we know the exact amount of CRISPR to use.
-Let’s also assume that we can, with 100% certainty, avoid an immune reaction from the body, off-target effects, and long-term negative effects.
+Let’s also assume that we can, with 100% certainty, avoid an immune reaction from the body, avoid off-target effects, and avoid long-term negative effects.
 Still, one more problem left to deal with: WHAT do we target?